Executive Director - Darrell Whitaker

 Property Director - Brandon Gooch

-Our Grounds Director, Brandon Gooch, has worked full-time at Camp Lake Stephens since Winter 2009, when he took on his current position.
+Our Property Director, Brandon Gooch, has worked full-time at Camp Lake Stephens since Winter 2009, when he took on his current position.
 Gooch has been a large part of Camp Lake Stephens for most of his life, as a camper, CIT, counselor, Program Staff, Intern, and now Full Time Staff.
 He has done everything at camp from help build our Ropes Course, build and tend the Camp Garden, and build the goldfish pond by the store.
 He is a 2009 graduate of the University of Mississippi.
 He is married to Candace Warren, of Mantachie, a long time Camp Lake Stephens counselor and Program Staffer.

 Director of Development - David Carroll